prxcode/python-program/README.md

 # python-program
-All python programming at one place
+All python programming at one place.